-Diameter of the network can be found using Network/Create New Network/SubNetwork with Paths/ Info on Diameter
+Diameter of the network can be found using

+Net/Paths between 2 vertices/Diameter

 Pajek returns only the two vertices that are the furthest away.
 If we want to get the path too, the ordinary searching for the shortest paths between the two vertices must be run.